dougeby/IntuneDocs/intune/network-bandwidth-use.md

 This table lists the approximate size and frequency of common content that travels across the network for each client.

 > [!NOTE]
-> To ensure that computers and mobile devices receive the necessary updates and content from the Intune service, they must be periodically connected to the Internet.
-The time taken to receive updates or content will vary, but as a guideline, they should remain continuously connected to the Internet for at least 1 hour each day.
+> To ensure devices receive the updates and content from Intune, they must periodically connect to the Internet.
+The time required to receive updates or content can vary, but they should remain continuously connected to the Internet for at least one hour each day.

 |Content type|Approximate size|Frequency and details|
 |----------------|--------------------|-------------------------|